 Medical providers may describe a concussion as a “mild” brain injury because concussions are usually not life-threatening.
 Even so, the effects of a concussion can be serious.

-There is nothing "mild" about experiencing a blow to the head.
-A concussion is a type of traumatic brain injury that is often seen in sports (professional, amateur and school level), slip and fall accidents, car or motorcycle accidents, and child daycare injuries.
+There is nothing "mild" about experiencing a concussion or any type of blow to the head.
+A concussion is a type of traumatic brain injury that is often seen in sports (professional, amateur and school level), slip and fall accidents, car accidents, motorcycle accidents, and child daycare injuries.

 When the force is great enough, both the front and back of the brain may strike the skull.
 This is called a coup-contrecoup injury, which can worsen symptoms and require longer healing time.